South African white lobby group calls ANC land plan "catastrophic"

 Some analysts said it was not all doom and gloom and that eventually Ramaphosa will propose relatively limited amendments.

-“Land will not be nationalized, there will be no Zimbabwe-style land seizures and the constitution will only allow expropriation without compensation in a narrow set of circumstances,” Ben Payton, Head of Africa at Verisk Maplecroft, said.

-Additional reporting by Alexander Winning in Johannesburg and Karin Strohecker in London; Editing by James Macharia and Angus MacSwan
+“Land will not be nationalised, there will be no Zimbabwe-style land seizures and the constitution will only allow expropriation without compensation in a narrow set of circumstances,” Ben Payton, Head of Africa at Verisk Maplecroft, said.
+(Additional reporting by Alexander Winning in Johannesburg and Karin Strohecker in London Editing by James Macharia and Angus MacSwan)